nilkamalsaha/computer-budget-selection-project/README.md

-# computer-budget-selection-project
-Mini project for selecting the best laptop within a €1000 budget based on performance, portability, reliability, and value.
+# 💻 Mini project for selecting the best laptop within a €1000 budget based on performance, portability, reliability, and value.
-# 💻 Mini Project 1 – Choosing a Computer on a Budget (€1000)

 ## 📘 Project Overview